 Pigeon island off Nilaveli beach with pristine waters, shallow reefs and colorful fish.

-Bentota Beach offers a wonderful collection of boutique hotels.
+Bentota Beach offers a wonderful collection of boutique hotels in Sri Lanka.

 Whales and dolphins can be seen all along Sri Lanka’s coast, but Galle and Mirissa Beach are ideal for seeing five whale types and four dolphin types.